drobin04/Dashboardify/to-do.md

 # fix bugs

-- If no 'default' dashboard is found, load the first one.
-Ran into a bug when deploying updated code due to this and had to manually update DB.
-^ Test the above, as of 12/2023 not sure if still exists.

-- Have an interface somewhere where you can mark your default dashboard or set the current one as default.

-## Bug - Can't change dashboard from indexattempt.html page.

-After changing the dropdown, nothing seems to happen.

-Expected behavior: Reloads the page with the selected dashboard shown based on the dropdown item chosen.

 # Future Ideas

 - Ability to drag and drop an existing widget to a new position.
 When 'dropping' the item, record the new position and we change the X/Y coords for the widget with a background request over javascript to a PHP page that acts as an API, while also changing it locally on the client so that we don't have to reload the page.